 Because we administer benefits for medical plans, we are invested in improving members overall health care quality and cost.
-When you include appropriate CPTII and ICD-10 codes on your claims, it helps us support our health plan partners as they manage members' medical conditions and identify candidates for disease management programs.
-The inclusion of appropriate codes also helps to improve plan quality as measured by HEDIS and Stars ratings.
-Appropriate coding also limits requests for HEDIS and Stars chart reviews, which allows your practice to spend more time on patient care.
+Including appropriate CPTII and ICD-10 codes on your claims helps us support our health plan partners as they manage members' medical conditions and identify candidates for disease management programs.
+The inclusion of appropriate codes also improves plan quality as measured by HEDIS and Stars ratings.
+Appropriate coding limits requests for HEDIS and Stars chart reviews, allowing your practice to spend more time on patient care.